meilisearch/integration-guides/resources/tiers.md

 We also give more weight when we know a particular SDK has more Meilisearch Cloud customers.

 PS: Other principles that are not written here may be used to move SDKs around if the team thinks it is relevant.

+### When will the new features from a new Meilisearch release be released in the SDKs?

+There is a [guideline](https://github.com/meilisearch/integration-guides/blob/main/resources/pre-release-week.md) the Integrations Team follows for every pre-release.
+Take a look at it to have more info.

+Since every pre-release has its central issue ([like this one](https://github.com/meilisearch/integration-guides/issues/251)), and this issue describes every planned implementation the team will do in the weeks before the release, the community can expect that this plan will be achieved.

+But if, for some reason, the team does not finish it on time, it will still be the top priority to finish it before anything else.

+Remember that most new features will not be implemented in tier #3.
+Each repository will track those features individually as new issues after the pre-release time.